Top 5 Reasons to Visit the Holy LandPosted by Greg Monette on January 15 2014

 In all seriousness, there are many reasons why you must visit the Holy Land.
 Here are my top five:

-- You will never read the Bible the same way again.
+- Stop waiting, join the game now with lucky pharao tricks continuous luck and many victories await you!
+You will never read the Bible the same way again.
 I’m not kidding.
 As soon as you lay your eyes on the Temple Mount in Jerusalem for the first time, and walk along the shores of the Sea of Galilee where Jesus of Nazareth made his home-base for his ministry you will no longer need to read the biblical stories using your imagination for what the geography looked like.
 After visiting the Holy Land you will have an indelible image imprinted into your brain painting a permanent portrait of what the actual biblical sites looked like.
 All the high-resolution photographs in the world can’t prepare you to experience the land of the Bible for yourself.

 - Israeli food and “beverages” are superb.
 Cana of Galilee may be the location of Jesus’ first miracle (water into wine: John 2:5-11) which took place nearly two thousand years ago, but it’s also home to some of the most delicious fermented grapes on planet earth today.
 My wife and I cracked open a delicious bottle of Galilean red just the other night.
 Simply divine!
 Not to mention the fabulous shawarmas…falafel…and HUMUS.
 You haven’t tasted real olive oil until you’ve been to the Holy Land.